kaw2k/lunch-games/README.md

 - Add option for moderator to turn off player actions
   - frankenstein should have all buttons if no-flip, only dead are enabled
-  - have more explicit "secret" for all prompts. night action base should make description mandetory and a potential property for secret message
+  - have more explicit "secret" for all prompts. night action base should make description mandatory and a potential property for secret message

 * Players' artifact buttons are disabled if someone is playing an artifact
 * Moderator can perform all artifact actions
 * Try adding artifact action which excepts generic actions, not the list of actions
 * End game needs a second player to end the game.
 A modal shows up for everyone else to end the game with their choice.
 You can cancel.

-* Figure out a way to stop all these circular dependencies.
-It boils down to not repeating types.
-If I had a union of strings of all the cards / artifacts then it wouldn't be an issue.
-OR maybe if I have a base id type for cards and artifacts and actions...
+Also, end game is in a sub menu of the menu.